Login Service API

 The Messaging Interaction (Messaging) and Engagement History (Chat) APIs provide data associated with interactions between a consumer and agent (API data depends on a connection having taken place) and includes the conversation history (i.e. transcript) and associated metadata of the engagement (e.g Surveys, Campaign, Device, Source, etc).
 These APIs were used to access the actual MCS and other data of the interactions in order to display them in the toolkit.

 These APIs were utilized in this project since they provide an excellent extract of raw engagement level data, which is what the MCS Toolkit is primarily concerned with, and with some transformational logic applied over the top, many additional metrics can be derived.

-Engagement level data includes each message line, with timestamps and associated context such as message Meaningful Connection Score, agent / skill / group names, etc
+Engagement level data includes each message line, with timestamps and associated context such as message Meaningful Conversation Score, agent / skill / group names, etc

 Message lines can be traversed programmatically to summarize and aggregate additional data points, such as Consumer or Agent Response Times

 APIs include extensive filter capabilities, allowing for database queries that return more relevant data quicker